REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Since that time, WPG shares have bounced back over $9.00 per share several times for 12% price appreciation.
 This creates an intriguing opportunity to purchase one tranche of shares for the yield and another for a short-term trading bucket.

-I relentlessly hunt for diamonds in the rough and rising stars, in addition to closely following data centers, covering REIT blue-chips and breaking news.
+I relentlessly hunt for diamonds in the rough and rising stars in addition to closely following data centers, covering REIT blue-chips and breaking news.
 Please consider following me as a Seeking Alpha author if you would like to be notified when my future articles are published.

 I recently launched REITs 4 Alpha: High-Yield | DGI | Technology on SA's Marketplace.
 Readers get my buy and sell alerts, watch lists, portfolios, and deep industry-level analysis, especially for data centers and tower REITs.
 We also have a vibrant community of REIT investors chatting throughout the market day.
 Please consider joining the group or getting in touch with me through my SA account if you have questions.